Gender Queer: A Memoir: Composition and publication

 Gender Queer was published by Lion Forge Comics on May 28, 2019, receiving a small initial print run of 5,000 copies.
 The book was marketed to adults and older teens, and Kobabe has stated that their intended audience was 16-plus.
 Following Lion Forge's merger with Oni Press in May 2019, Oni–Lion Forge Publishing Group (OLFPG) has continued to republish Gender Queer now under their Oni Press imprint.
 In July 2022, a new hardcover edition was released by Oni Press with a foreword by ND Stevenson and an afterword by Kobabe.
+Also in 2022, a French edition of Gender Queer was published by Casterman with translation by Anne-Charlotte Husson and letters by Jean-Francois Rey.

+Gender Queer: The Annotated Edition was released in May 2026.
+This expanded edition features commentary from Kobabe as well as comments from artists, comics creators, and academics such as Jadzia Axelrod, Andrea Colvin, Sandra Cox, Ashley R. Guillory, Justin Hall, Kori Michele Handwerker, Phoebe Kobabe, Ajuan Mance, Matthew Noe, Hal Schrieve, Rani Som, Shannon Watters.